The Carter Family

 Will:

-Copy of the will of Mrs. S.M.H.A.L.
+Will of Mrs. S.M.H.A.L.
 Cashel.
 23rd.
 Jan.
 1890.

 I Sophia Margaret Henrietta Anne Lyle Cashel widow of the late Rev. Frederick Cashel Vicar of the Church of the Holy Trinity Oswestry, Salop, hereby revoke etc.